zalbia/restaurant-reservation/README.md

     - Simple, suitable for a single node as is the case in this assignment.
 - Use Java 21 records to cut down on the amount of boilerplate.
     - Great for DTOs.
-    - Also great for value objects such as ReservationBooking.
+    - Great for value objects such as [ReservationBooking](src/main/java/zalbia/restaurant/booking/domain/ReservationBooking.java).
 - To keep scope in check, booking reservations returns an auto-incremented guest ID for managing reservations instead of managing a guest entity.
     - In a production system, guest IDs would just be provided and would be some sort of UUID.
 - Created an exception hierarchy for internal customer booking errors.
     - These runtime errors are allowed to bubble up to the web layer and handled by returning appropriate HTTP responses.
-- Return a reservation response DTO to allow the domain to change without changing the API.
+- Keep domain and web layer separate with DTOs, maintaining strict boundaries via services.
+- Cancelling a reservation soft-deletes it.
 - No HATEOAS.

 ## Assumptions Made